 Once the pop-up opens, you'll see your files:

 The data in that particular field has been coded as Read Only.
-It will appear to you with either an "R" or a lock symbol.
+It will appear to you with either a lock symbol.
 We have made some data read only to maintain integrity across systems.
 For instance, if one of your course records contains an error, we want to make sure it gets corrected across all systems, not just Activity Insight.
 If those fields were open, you would be able to amend the record, but it wouldn't be corrected in the source system, Campus Nexus.

 When trying to save a record, you may have received a message that asked.
 "Please complete all required fields."
 There are several screens with required fields, like Scheduled Teaching, Faculty Development Activities, and more.
 You know a field is required if you see a red asterisk in front of it.